Prologue: Remembrance

 ”Cake?”
 Gorf said. ”No, that can’t be right.
 I distinctly remember you had cake last year.
 Novelty, dear.
 Novelty!”

 Juice laughed.
 Foolish man, she thought.
-Does he not realize you can have cake more than once?
+Doesn’t he know you can have cake more than once?
 He really must be as sad as Glythe said.

 Gorf leaned down, eyebrows so angled that each one looked as if invisible strings pulled them up. ”For milady,” he said, proffering a gift tied with a grand bow.